NC STATE IN SEVILLA

 IMPORTANT REMINDERS:

 1. When looking at classes, only the classes taught in the semester in which you are studying are available to you.
 These classes are listed as Semestre 1 or Semestre 2.
-You should look for Semestre 2 when searching for second semester (Spring) classes.
+You should look for Semestre 1 when searching for first semester (Fall) classes.

 2. The syllabi are not given for the “Asignaturas optativas” which are degree elective classes.
 All degree elective classes may not be taught every semester.
 The university will publish the full list of classes at the beginning of the academic year.